3 suspected of vandalizing Black Lives Matter mural

 Some of the painted letters had been crossed out and others written over including with an expletive, and “White Lives Matter,” “All Lives Matter” and its abbreviation, “ALM,” were also written around the original text, the newspaper reported.

-Two women and one man were caught on surveillance video, police said.
+Two females and one male were caught on surveillance video, police said.

 “Bennington Police condemn this type of behavior,” the police department said in a news release.
 No permanent damage was done to the mural, police Lt.
 Camillo Grande said.

-Note: This story has been corrected to show that police are looking for two female juveniles and one male juvenile, not two women and one man.